JanMiksovsky/blog/posts/2023/01-16 Emojese emoji language.md

 ![](/images/2023/01/ifYouThrowBaby.png)

 One of my kids and their high school friends had fun playing with Emojese messages on their Discord server.
-It took about 10 minutes for the conversation to veer into insults like `🫵の👩‍🍼`, which goes to show that the street finds its own uses for things.
+It took about 10 minutes for the conversation to veer into insults like `🫵の👩‍🍼`.
+This just goes to show that the street finds its own uses for things.